-The Philosophy of the M. Louise Fitzpatrick College of Nursing is in accord with the Philosophy of Villanova University as stated in its Mission Statement.
-While the Philosophy is rooted in the Catholic and Augustinian heritage of the university, the Fitzpatrick College of Nursing is welcoming and respectful of those from other faith traditions.
+The Philosophy of the Fitzpatrick College of Nursing (FCN) is in accord with the Philosophy of Villanova University as stated in its Mission Statement.
+Rooted in the Catholic and Augustinian heritage of the university, the FCN is welcoming and respectful of those from all faith traditions.
 We recognize human beings as unique and created by God.
-The faculty believes that human beings are physiological, psychological, social and spiritual beings, endowed with intellect, free will and inherent dignity.
-Human beings have the potential to direct, integrate, and/or adapt to their total environment in order to meet their needs.
+The faculty believes that human beings are endowed with intellect, free will, and inherent dignity across their life span.
+Human beings have the potential to direct, integrate, and adapt to their total environment to meet their needs.

-The faculty believes that health is a state of physiological, psychological, social and spiritual well-being and not merely the absence of disease.
-Human beings do not assume a fixed position of health, but have the potential for moving between wellness and illness in multiple dimensions.
-The faculty believes that health care is a right and they respect individuals’ decisions related to their health care.
+The faculty believe that health is a state of physiological, psychological, social, and spiritual well-being and not merely the absence of disease.
+Human beings do not assume a fixed position of health but have the potential for moving between wellness and illness in multiple dimensions.
+The faculty believes that health care is a right, and they respect individuals’ decisions related to their health care.

 Nursing is a dynamic profession.
 Its focus is person-centered care which assists individuals, families, and communities locally and globally at all points in the life cycle to maintain, restore and promote health, while providing safe, equitable, trauma-informed, quality care.
 The nurse, as an accountable agent of health care, uses the nursing process to fulfill various functions of nursing: health promotion, health teaching, health counseling, and managing and providing safe nursing care.
 The nurse cultivates a just culture addressing structural racism and other forms of discrimination and reflecting civility and respect.